Approximate Euclidean shortest paths in polygonal domains: Two-point approximate distance queries amid convex polygons

 \section{Two-point approximate distance queries amid convex polygons}

-Our query algorithm constructs an auxiliary graph from the spanner network computed during the preprocessing phase of the algorithm.
-Like in the previous section, our preprocessing algorithm relies on \cite{conf/stoc/Clarkson87}.
+We preprocess the given set $\calP$ of convex polygons to output the approximate distance between any two query points located in $\cal{F(P)}$.
+Like in the previous section, our preprocessing algorithm relies on \cite{conf/stoc/Clarkson87} and constructs a spanner $G$.
+Our query algorithm constructs an auxiliary graph from $G$.
 We compute the approximate distance between the two query points using a shortest path finding algorithm in the auxiliary graph.